hozmaster/dyndnsgd/README.md

 ## WHY

-Current functionality of dynamic dns in OPNSense platform is quite limited and will handle all most popular dbns service providers.
+Current functionality of dynamic dns in OPNSense platform is quite limited and will handle all most popular dns service providers.

 ## STATUS